How to Start a Dead ATV: Step-By-Step Guide

 That’s where the solenoid comes into play.
 The solenoid is located between the battery and the starter.
 It acts like an electrically operated switch that turns on when it gets a smaller electrical signal from pressing the starter button.

-When there is no sound, the solenoid may knot be getting power from the battery, or it may not be getting a signal from the starter button/key.
-Use the multimeter to verify that there is no power at the solenoid positive terminal.
+When there is no sound, the solenoid may not be getting power from the battery, or it may not be getting a signal from the starter button/key.
+Use the multimeter to verify no power at the solenoid’s positive terminal.

 Look for loose, damaged, or corroded wiring.
 Another potential culprit is a faulty starter button or ignition switch, often due to internal corrosion.